alfredohernandezinostroza/MetaSpread/paper.md

 ![**Later snapshot of our simulations for cancer cell spread and ECM and MMP2 evolution in the primary and secondary metastatic site, grid 1 (left) and grid 2 (right) after approximately 12.5 days.** Parameters as in Table 1 with initial distribution centered around (1,1) and total initial size = cells.
 In the top row, the blue color denotes mesenchymal cells, the orange color denotes epithelial cells.
 The intensity of the color represents the number of cells (from 0 to Q) in that particular grid point.
 The red grid points represent entry-points to the vasculature, with circles intact vessels and crosses representing ruptured vessels.
 In the middle row, we plot the corresponding evolution of the density of the extracellular matrix at the same time points.
 In the last row we plot the spatial distribution of MMP2.](6 images.png)

+**Dynamics of total cell counts over time up to 12.5 days.** Top panels: In the primary and secondary tumor grid.
+Here we illustrate the functionality of the package to yield summaries of the spatiotemporal evolution of the cancer dynamics in the primary and in the metastatic site(s), namely total count of epithelial ($E(t)$) and mesenchymal ($M(t)$) cells.
+Middle panels: Dynamics in the vasculature, where cells can persist as single cells (CTC) or as multicellular clusters.
+As it can be seen, the majority of cells in the vasculature circulate in the form of clusters (green line) with only a minority being single CTCs (the difference between the red and the green line).
+Bottom panels: radius and diameter of the spatio-temporal spread, and distribution histogram of the cells over spatial grid points.
+The figure is obtained from the simulations corresponding to Figure 3.

 # Outlook

 While the model originating from our program [@franssen2019] is simpler than later models developed for cancer invasion [@franssen2021novel;@macnamara2020computational;@chaplain2020multiscale], we believe the simple framework enables already deep study of the basic population dynamic processes involved in early tumor dynamics and metastatic growth, and engagement with interesting and important biology (reviewed in [@franssen2019].
 A sufficient but not too hard level of complexity makes it a perfect tool for interaction by non-specialists in the mathematical field, medical doctors and for researchers willing to explore hypotheses with it, perform simulations or extract from it pedagogical value for students and the wider public.
 There are several directions for extensions of the algorithm and simulation package.
 These include improving the computational efficiency and speed of the simulation, which now requires about 24 hours for 28.000 time steps, corresponding to about 12 days.
 Another venue for extension could be including interaction with the immune system, developing explicitly the interaction of the cancer cells with healthy cells, implementing the effect of treatment, for example adaptive therapies [@west2023survey], mutations and EMT transition.
 Regarding the metastatic spread, a novelty would be to consider different parameters in different grids, allowing for differential suitability for growth and colonization by arriving cancer cells, which in the current formulation is captured only by the biases in arrival probabilities [@newton2015spatiotemporal].
-On the computational side the main challenge relies on making the code flexible for parallel computing so that both the spatial and temporal resolution can be increased, and the scope of the phenomena investigated can be expanded, including cell-level heterogeneity.
-Finally, an interesting improvement would be the addition of an interactive interface that allows for better visualization of the tumor at different time steps, allowing for zooming in and out, changing the color of the cells, and more.
+On the computational side the main challenge relies on making the code flexible for parallel computing so that both the spatial and temporal resolution can be increased, and the scope of the phenomena investigated can be expanded, including cell-level heterogeneity [@waclaw_spatial_2015;@opasic2020cancersim].
+Finally, an interesting improvement would be the addition of an upgraded interface that allows the user to interact with the results in an user-friendly way, at arbitrary time steps, allowing to probe the tumor dynamics at different degrees of spatial resolution, and selecting for enhanced visualization or analysis options.

 # Supporting information

 Movie S1: Example 1 of spatiotemporal evolution of tumor growth in the primary site (default parameters, diffusion-dominated movement).
 Movie S2: Example 2 of spatiotemporal evolution of tumor growth in the primary site (parameters with haptotaxis-dominated movement of cells).
+All the parameters are as default, except for the diffusion coefficients $D_M$ and $D_E$, where in movie 2 they correspond to

+$1 \cdot 10^{-10}$ and $0.5 \cdot 10^{-11}$, respectively.

 # Acknowledgements